This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Monitoring Soil Health

-Regular soil tests reveal nutrient availability, soil pH, and overall condition.
+Regular soil testing reveals nutrient availability, soil pH, and organic matter levels that determine plant success.

 Mulching and Cover Cropping